Treasurer of Australia

-Duties and importance
+Responsibilities and duties

 The Treasurer is the minister in charge of government revenue and expenditure.
 The Treasurer oversees economic policy: fiscal policy is within the Treasurer's direct responsibility, while monetary policy is implemented by the politically independent Reserve Bank of Australia, the head of which is appointed by the Treasurer.
 The Treasurer also oversees financial regulation.
 Each year in May, the Treasurer presents the Federal Budget to the Parliament.

-The Prime Minister and Treasurer are traditionally members of the House, but the Constitution does not have such a requirement.
-The tradition is due to the fact that under the constitution, appropriate bills have to originate from the House, and if the Treasurer is a senator, they would not be able to introduce the bills.
+The Prime Minister and Treasurer are traditionally members of the House, but the constitution does not have such a requirement.
+The tradition is due to the fact that under the constitution, appropriation bills have to originate from the House, and if the Treasurer is a senator, they would not be able to introduce the bills.
 This would also mean another minister would need to give the nationally televised budget speech and introduce the bills.
 While no Federal Treasurer has been a member of the Senate, New South Wales, Victoria, Tasmania and South Australia had state Treasurers who had served as members of the Legislative Councils, the states' upper houses.

+Unlike the scenario in which a treasurer who is a senator cannot present the budget in the House of Representatives, state treasurers who have been members of upper houses have delivered their budgets in the respective lower houses.

-The Treasurer is a very senior government post, usually ranking second or third in Cabinet.
-Historically, many Treasurers have previously, concurrently or subsequently served as Prime Minister or Deputy Prime Minister; two subsequently served as Governor-General.
-Service as Treasurer is seen as an important (though certainly not essential) qualification for serving as Prime Minister: to date, six Treasurers have gone on to be Prime Minister.
+The treasurer is a very senior government post, usually ranking second or third in Cabinet.
+Historically, many treasurers have previously, concurrently or subsequently served as prime minister or deputy prime minister; two subsequently served as Governor-General.
+Service as treasurer is seen as an important (though not essential) qualification for serving as prime minister: to date, six treasurers have gone on to be prime minister.

 Paul Keating and Wayne Swan are currently the only two to have been named "Euromoney Finance Minister of the Year" by Euromoney magazine.

-Since 1958, Treasurers in Coalition Governments have often but not always been the deputy leader of the Liberal Party.
+Since 1958, Treasurers in Coalition governments have often but not always been the deputy leader of the Liberal Party.
 In contrast, only four Labor Treasurers have also been the deputy leader of the Labor Party.